Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Masked likelihood ratio statistics

 \subsection{MLR statistics are asymptotically optimal}

-We now show that MLR statistics asymptotically maximize the expected number of discoveries.
-Indeed, the result in Proposition \ref{prop::bestsigns} is strong enough that one could be forgiven for thinking that MLR statistics are trivially optimal in finite samples, since MLR statistics simultaneously maximize $\P(W_j > 0 \mid D)$ for every $j$ and perfectly order the hypotheses in order of $\P(W_j > 0 \mid D)$.
-This intuition is correct when the vector $\sign(W\opt)$ has conditionally independent entries given $D$, as stated below.
-(Note that the following proposition is a generalization of Proposition 2 in \cite{whiteout2021}, and the proofs of these propositions are effectively identical.)
+We now show that MLR statistics asymptotically maximize $\Powervtwo\uppi$, the expected number of discoveries under $P\bayes$.
+Indeed, Proposition \ref{prop::intuit_opt} might make one hope that MLR statistics exactly maximize $\Powervtwo\uppi$, since MLR statistics exactly accomplish Goals 1-2 from Section \ref{subsec::hiv_motiv}.
+This intuition is correct under the conditional independence condition below (generalizing \cite{whiteout2021} Proposition 2).